 Anne Bancroft wears a leopard jacket as Mrs. Robinson with Dustin Hoffman as Benjamin Braddock in the 1967 American romantic comedy-drama film The Graduate (Credit: Embassy Pictures / United Artists)

-This is embolized in her iconic leopard print jacket, which has such a loud presence that it simply cannot be ignored in any scene in which it’s present.
+This is embodied in her iconic leopard print jacket, which has such a loud presence that it simply cannot be ignored in any scene in which it’s present.

 The leopard jacket truly encapsulates Mrs. Robinson’s character.
-It’s chic, it’s stylish, it’s somewhat intimidating, and it’s a flagrant symbol of wealth and affluence.
+It’s elegant, stylish, somewhat intimidating, and a flagrant symbol of wealth and affluence.
 For those reasons, it deserves a spot on this list.

 2. James Dean’s Red Harrington in ‘Rebel Without a Cause’: Timeless Rebel Attire